If you are applying for a mortgage, you will come across the term ‘mortgage underwriting.’

 In this guide, we will tell you all you need to know about the mortgage underwriting process so you are fully aware of the implications for you after you make your mortgage application.

-If you need any further information after reading our guide, get in touch with our friendly team of experienced mortgage brokers today.
+If you need any further information about the mortgage application process after reading our guide, get in touch with our friendly team of experienced mortgage brokers today.

 What is mortgage underwriting?